azubala/azubala.github.io/hugo/content/about.md

 I'm a software developer from Warsaw, Poland.
 I have graduated from [Warsaw University of Technology at the Faculty of Electronics and Information Technology](http://www.elka.pw.edu.pl/eng).
 I have solid background in digital signal processing and advanced video coding.

 Software was my hobby from an early age, my first code was on Amstrad in `QBASIC`.
-I'm passionate about Apple products and my favourite programming languages are: `Swift`, `Objective-C`, `C` and `Python`.
+I'm passionate about Apple products and my favorite programming languages are: `Swift`, `Objective-C`, `C` and `Python`.

 Since 2010 I professionally develop iOS applications, my first commercial project was Polityka - the polish weekly magazine on iPad.